 These headphones have a fairly accurate frequency response with a few minor deviations from our house curve.
 You won’t hear any over-emphasized sounds with the HD 280 Pro, which makes it a strong candidate for mixing and monitoring recordings in a studio.
 If you were thinking this was a pair of consumer Sennheiser headphones, you’ll get something a bit different than what you expected.

-Technically, Sennheiser claims the HD 280 Pro has a frequency response of 8Hz-25kHz, which could give the impression that it has strong bass, but it is not a “basshead” headset.
-First off, the vast majority of people can’t hear below 20Hz, so the 8Hz number is somewhat irrelevant.
+Technically, Sennheiser states that the HD 280 Pro has a frequency response of 8Hz-25kHz, which could give the impression that it has strong bass, but it is not a “basshead” headset.
+First off, people can’t hear below 20Hz, so the 8Hz number is somewhat irrelevant.
 Secondly, there’s a significant 5dB drop between 50-100Hz, which can make some lower-pitched rumbles sound weirdly quiet.
 Like a valley, it pops back up in volume on either side.
 This means you will hear the harmonics of bass and the percussion of bass notes… just one weird cutout in the lowest lows.

 Just Do You by Lord Echo (ft.
 Mara TK), which has a significant bass section, sounds surprisingly good on the HD 280 Pro.
 The song isn’t bass-heavy whatsoever on the headset, so it’s easy to hear midrange notes that other headsets may mask.
 In other words, you’ll hear the low end percussive groove that thrusts Just Do You forward.